An Introduction to Geometric Topology: Laminations

 \begin{prop} For every $\gamma\in\calS$ the map

-is integral piecewise linear. \end{prop} \begin{proof} A colour $(a_i,b_i,c_i)\in C\times \ldots \times C$ defines a weighted train track $\tau$ and hence a measured topological lamination $\lambda$, obtained by substituting every edge of $\tau$ with some product $L\times J$ of horizontal leaves.
+is half-integral piecewise linear. \end{prop} \begin{proof} A colour $(a_i,b_i,c_i)\in C\times \ldots \times C$ defines a weighted train track $\tau$ and hence a measured topological lamination $\lambda$, obtained by substituting every edge of $\tau$ with some product $L\times J$ of horizontal leaves.
 Thanks to Proposition \ref{m:i:prop} the intersection $i(\gamma, \lambda)$ is realized by some representative $\gamma$ which is either a leaf of $\lambda$ or is transverse to $\lambda$ and forms no bigon with any leaf of $\lambda$.

-We say that a closed curve transverse to $\lambda$ is \emph{monotonic} if \begin{enumerate} \item it intersects every product $L\times J$ into arcs that are monotonic in both coordinates, and the same monotonicity is preserved when the curve goes from one product $L\times J$ to an adjacent one as in Fig.~\ref{monotonic:fig}-(left); \item it makes no bigons outside the rectangles as in Fig.~\ref{monotonic:fig}-(right). \end{enumerate}
+We say that a closed curve transverse to $\lambda$ is \emph{monotonic} if \begin{enumerate} \item it intersects every product $L\times J$ into arcs that are monotonic in both coordinates, and the same monotonicity is preserved when the curve goes from one product $L\times J$ to an adjacent one as in Figure \ref{monotonic:fig}-(left); \item it makes no bigons outside the rectangles as in Figure \ref{monotonic:fig}-(right). \end{enumerate}

 Concerning (1), a horizontal path in $L\times J$ disjoint from $\lambda$ is allowed, but it must keep being horizontal on the adjacent products.